-NHS ICB colleagues are developing a version of the Little Orange Book for parents of older children - The Little Book of Useful Stuff - and are working to develop a young-person-friendly kitemark for local GP practices.
-Statutory partners include Northumbria Police, Tyne and Wear Fire Service, North East Ambulance Service and Northumbria Probation Service.
+NHS ICB colleagues are developing a version of the Little Orange - and are working to develop a young-person-friendly kitemark for local GP practices.

+Statutory partners include Northumbria Police, Tyne and Wear Fire Service.
+North East Ambulance Service and Northumbria Probation.
+Service.